ssruoh/CI_MS4/README.md

 **Code**

+[Bootstrap](https://getbootstrap.com/) is utilized for its grid system, cards and other responsive elements.

-The code for this project draws heavily from the Full Stack Frameworks with Django module of Code Institute, particularly those of the Boutique Ado lessons.
+The code for this project overall draws heavily from the Full Stack Frameworks with Django module of Code Institute, particularly those of the Boutique Ado lessons.

+[This jsfiddle](https://jsfiddle.net/macloo/g39k3h3e/) was used to animate the product images on add product button hover.

 While Widget Tweaks wasn't used, the widget method shown in this [Youtube tutorial](https://www.youtube.com/watch?v=VYs-u0g__1A) showcasing Widget Tweaks was used for styling some of the forms.